 “Skills are one thing, but what’s really great is someone who has good organizational, project management, and communication skills...
 If I could send everyone to class, I would send them to that, for sure.”

-So next time you’re updating your portfolio, writing a cover letter, or heading out to an interview, make sure you have a few solid examples of how you’ve taken the reigns and successfully managed a project from concept to completion.
+So next time you’re updating your portfolio, writing a cover letter, or heading out to an interview, make sure you have a few solid examples of how you’ve taken the reign and successfully managed a project from concept to completion.

 Some thoughts on ways to do this include showing how you’ve: